47degrees/run-wild-run-free/presentation.md

 ### Error handling

-Ans since `Option` is not expressive enough for some cases
+And since `Option` is not expressive enough for some cases:

+- Known exceptional cases start surfacing and showing up in return types.

 ```scala
 import cats.data.Xor